Circle actions on almost complex manifolds with isolated fixed points: Introduction

 The purpose of this paper is to classify circle actions on compact almost complex manifolds with few fixed points.
 In \cite{J1}, the author classifies a symplectic circle action on a compact symplectic manifold with three fixed points:

 \begin{theorem} \cite{J1} Let the circle act symplectically on a compact, connected symplectic manifold $M$.
-If there are exactly three fixed points, then $M$ is equivariantly symplectomorphic to some standard action on $\mathbb{CP}^2$. \end{theorem}
+If there are exactly three fixed points, then $M$ is equivariantly symplectomorphic to some standard action on $\mathbb{CP}^2$ and the weights at the fixed points are $\{a+b,a\},\{-a,b\}$, and $\{-b,-a-b\}$ for some positive integers $a$ and $b$. \end{theorem}

+In particular, the manifold has to be four-dimensional and the action must be Hamiltonian.
 In this paper, we extend the result to a circle action on an almost complex manifold\footnote{Throughout the paper, we assume the action preserves the almost complex structure.}.
+The main result of this paper is the classification of a circle action on a compact almost complex manifold with at most three fixed points.

-\begin{theorem} Let the circle act on a compact, connected almost complex manifold $M$.
-If there are exactly three fixed points, then $\dim M=4$.
-Moreover, the weights at the fixed points are $\{a+b,a\},\{-a,b\}$, and $\{-b,-a-b\}$ for some positive integers $a$ and $b$. \end{theorem}
+\begin{theorem} Let the circle act on a compact, connected almost complex manifold $M$. \begin{enumerate} \item If there is exactly one fixed point, then $M$ is a point. \item If there are exactly two fixed points, then either $\dim M=2$ or $\dim M=6$.
+If $\dim M=2$, $M$ is the 2-sphere and the weights at the fixed points are $\{a\}$ and $\{-a\}$ for some some positive integer $a$.
+If $\dim M=6$, then the weights at the fixed points are $\{-a-b,a,b\}$ and $\{-a,-b,a+b\}$ for some positive integers $a$ and $b$. \item If there are exactly three fixed points, then $\dim M=4$.
+Moreover, the weights at the fixed points are $\{a+b,a\},\{-a,b\}$, and $\{-b,-a-b\}$ for some positive integers $a$ and $b$. \end{enumerate} \end{theorem} Theorem \ref{t12} will follow immediately from Theorem \ref{t26} and Theorem \ref{t29}.

-Basically, the same proof as in \cite{J1} applies.
-However, the proof in \cite{J1} uses results from other papers that are stated for symplectic $S^1$-actions on symplectic manifolds.
-Some of them are naturally extended for circle actions on almost complex manifolds without any difficulties.
-For others, references that are stated for almost complex manifolds will be provided.
-For the rest, we provide seperate proofs.
-We clarify which ones extend naturally, which ones are referred, and which ones are provided seperate proofs.

-In the proof of Theorem \ref{t11}, the symplectic property of the manifold $M$ is only used, to show that once we conclude that a symplectic circle action on a compact connected symplectic manifold $M$ with exactly three fixed points must have $\dim M=4$, then the action must be Hamiltonian (Proposition 2 of \cite{MD}), and $M$ is equivariantly symplectomorphic to $\mathbb{CP}^2$ (Theorem 4.1 of \cite{Ka}).
-Therefore, once we have all the results but these two, that are used in the proof of Theorem \ref{t11}, for almost complex manifolds, the same proof as in \cite{J1} goes through, to conclude that a compact almost complex $S^1$-manifold $M$ with three fixed points must have $\dim M=4$.
+We compare circle actions with few fixed points on almost complex manifolds, symplectic manifolds, and complex manifolds by providing a table.
+For this, assume that if the circle acts on an almost complex (symplectic, and complex) manifold $M$, then the action preserves the almost complex (symplectic, and complex, respectively) structure.